Parking lot: Sweden and Denmark

 In Sweden and Denmark, there are legally two types of car parking, either on streets and roads, or on private land.
 A parking violation on streets is a traffic crime, resulting in fines.
-A parking violation on private land (also if owned by the city) is a contract violation and gives additional parking fee (kontrollavgift = check fee).
-The difference is small for the car owner and the owner is always responsible.
+A parking violation on private land (also if owned by the city) is a contract violation and gives an additional parking fee (kontrollavgift = check fee).
+The difference is small for the car owner, and the owner is always responsible.

 United Kingdom

 The United Kingdom has two types of car parking: either on public or on private land.
-The police will investigate any reported accident on public land but have no legal obligation and will not do so on private land.
+The police will investigate any reported accident on public land, but have no legal obligation and will not do so on private land.
 Public road is defined by the Road Traffic Act 1972 and the Road Traffic Act 1972 (Amendment) Regulations 1988 (SI 1988/1036) as: "Road", in relation to England and Wales, means any highway and any other road to which the public has access, and includes bridges over which a road passes.
 There is also a House of Lords judgment on this matter.

 Civil enforcement officers enforce parking restrictions on public, council-run car parks.
 These include failure to purchase a ticket as payment (if available)/not parking in a marked bay/other offences.

 United States

-In the United States, each state's Department of Transportation sets the proper ratio for disabled spaces for private business and public parking lots.
+In the United States, each state's Department of Transportation sets the proper ratio for disabled spaces for private businesses and public parking lots.
 Certain circumstances may demand more designated spaces.
 These reserved spaces are mandated by the Americans with Disabilities Act Accessibility Guidelines.